matheusvdL/programming-playground/README.md

-some exercises from trainning and learn code skills.
+some exercises from trainning and learning.